Health

 Costs 2020: 2.615 € / 3.145 USD

-Sponsorship for elderly people
+Stewardship for elderly people

 The DTCF started a sponsorship programme for elderly people in 2013.
 At present, the care home has been the residence of four senior citizens and a daughter of one elderly lady, who needs to be with her 74 years visually impaired mother.
 They cannot return to Dolpo due to health reasons and because of adverse circumstances, they cannot fully support themselves financially.
-Traditionally the family cares for their older members, but in the case of these people it is not possibly out of various reasons.
-If the need arises and more sponsors are available, the DTCF will expand the project.

 Costs 2020: 1.860 € / 2.236 USD